temperlang/cobol-exploration/README.md

   params-copybook in ways.
 This is an attempt to templatize the params copybook and the wrapper subprogram to allow choosing text pic lengths with the copy `replacing` feature.

+Although tested only on GnuCobol so far, the intent is that the this can be made to work on MicroFocus/Rocket and also on z/OS Cobol.